secretstartups/handbook/infrastructure/incident-management/index.html.md

 ## Incident Workflow

-### Purpose
+### Summary

 In order to effectively track specific metrics and have a single pane of glass for incidents and their reviews, specific labels are used.
-The below [workflow diagram](#workflow-diagram) describes the two paths an incident can take from `open` to `closed`.
-The two paths are dictated by the severity of the issue, `S1` and `S2` incidents require a review.
-In certain cases an `S3` or `S4` incident can take the review workflow path.
-[Details here](/handbook/engineering/infrastructure/incident-review/#review-criteria)
+The below [workflow diagram](#workflow-diagram) describes the path an incident takes from `open` to `closed`.
+All `S1` incidents require a review, other incidents can also be reviewed as [described here](/handbook/engineering/infrastructure/incident-review/#review-criteria).

+GitLab uses the [Incident Management](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/) feature of the GitLab application.
+Incidents are [reported](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident) and closed when they are resolved.

+If there is additional follow-up work that requires more time after an incident is resolved like a detailed root cause analysis or a corrective action a new issue may need to be created and linked to the incident issue.
+It is important to add as much information as possible as soon as an incident is resolved while the information is fresh, this includes a high level summary and a timeline where applicable.

 ### Assignees